 They start tinkering with the engine to see if its performance can be optimized.
 Changes to the saddle or accessories might focus on comfort.

 The goal is to create something unique that feels fantastic when revving the engine or taking a long trip.
-When you get that itch, you’re getting ready to build a custom motorcycle.
+You’re getting ready to build a custom motorcycle when you get that itch.

 Although creating something unique is a lot of fun, there are insurance considerations to manage when adjusting your ride.